 The New York administration has drastically revised its building code in an effort to cool the furnace effect of the city's skyscrapers.

-The New York administration has drastically revised its building code in an effort to cool the furnace effect of the city's skyscrapers.
+Background: The New York administration has drastically revised its building code in an effort to cool the furnace effect of the city's skyscrapers.
 New buildings are being constructed well back from the hot sidewalks and fountains are being installed.
 The concept for this revolution in American city planning came from the Museum of Modern Art's famous sculpture garden.

 SYNOPSIS: New York Mayor John Lindsay has instigated a change in the city building code which it's hoped will eventually bring relief to New Yorkers in the summer.
 The huge concrete complex that is New York with its towering buildings and shroud of pollution allows little relief from the humidity.